 Georgia executes killer of off-duty prison guard

 JACKSON, Ga.
-(AP) — A Georgia inmate executed for a 1996 shotgun slaying twitched briefly as the lethal injection flowed into his body and groaned.
+(AP) — A Georgia inmate executed Friday for a 1996 shotgun slaying twitched briefly as the lethal injection flowed into his body and groaned, "It burns, man."

-Forty-year-old Robert Earl Butts Jr. was declared dead by a prison warden at 9:58 p.m.
-Friday after the compounded barbiturate pentobarbital was injected into his body.
+Robert Earl Butts Jr., 40, was declared dead by a prison warden at 9:58 p.m. after the compounded barbiturate pentobarbital was injected into his body.
 Prison officials said he had declined to take a sedative.

 Strapped to a gurney with his arms out to his sides, Butts kept his eyes closed throughout the procedure.
 A tube that delivers the killing drugs through a wall appeared to pulse soon after the warden left the death chamber at 9:42.